tinymce/tinymce-docs/plugins/bbcode.md

 This plugin makes it possible to edit BBCode in a WYSIWYG style by converting tags like `[b]` into `<strong>` and then back, when user submits the content.

 > You will need to sacrifice quite a lot of {{site.productname}}'s functionality to use this plugin properly, since BBCode format doesn't support the whole HTML specification.

 **Type:** `String`

-##### Example
+##### Example: Adding the BBCode plugin

 ```js
 tinymce.init({